 Yayoi Kusama is a very versatile artist, meaning she creates artworks which are completely different from each other.
-Even though she sometimes makes artwork inspired by food, or animals, or makes clothing instead of a painting, Kusama has an instantly recognisable style thanks to her use of bright, vivid colours and dots.
+Even though she sometimes makes artwork inspired by natural or organic forms such as food, or animals, or makes clothing instead of a painting, Kusama has an instantly recognisable style thanks to her use of bright, vivid colours and dots.

 10 Important facts about Yayoi Kusama:

 - Kusama was born on 22nd March 1929